-What is the packaging?
+What is packaging?
 In short, packaging is a great method to impress your target buyer and to make sure he remembers you for a long time.
-Designer packaging is a full area of work and field of creative decisions.
+Packaging design is a full area of work and field of creative decisions.
 And sure, packaging has its own stories.
 One of them is the story it tells to you.

 Packaging is a very ancient and notable thing.
 We don’t know where or when packaging was invented, but it seems it was near the first steps of civilization.

 Ancient people used all types of sources to make their life more comfort and bright with packaging, but it is not only about comfort.
 Packaging is a way to show and present inner ideas of product.
 It’s a language of symbols and something that speaks to the human heart.
 People used leaves, vines, animal skins, hides, bones, different animal parts and skin to make the first product containers.
 The choice of packaging was a very important thing and was connected with religion and the tribe’s life vision.
 Some materials was sacred, some used for temple and rites purposes and others for common use.
 Also, they were divided between the common people and elites.
 Every detail on the package (same as the details of clothes, weapons etc) told other about social position of its owner.
 It was a sort of status symbol, as we say today.
 Artisans created wood or limestone containers, decorated them with different objects and then sell or give to another social groups for the use.
 Containers were not only used as a utility item, but as part of the culture, social and personal life affected by the person’s own lifestyle and position.
 This is something very similar to modern branding and package design.